Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ## 4. Verification

+Code style enforcement via plugins, IDE settings
+Stuff that we can unit/regression tests<br>
+Stuff that we need to live test, such as with Monte Carlo<br>

 3 pages outlining how you will verify that the product meets the most important specific requirements.
 The format of this section should parallel section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

 ## 5. Development schedule.

 ### 5.1 Schedule

+Meeting to discuss this

 Identify dates for key project deliverables: